CreatorOS/Building-an-Auction-contract-on-NEAR-assemblyscript/LEARN.md

 //Create a persistentVector to store all the bid accounts(in sorted order) export const bids = new PersistentVector<string>("b");
 ```
-those will help us store and retireve all the data we need.
+those will help us store and retrieve all the data we need.
 Now straight to the createAuction function, You have to write two things here:
-Look at he parameter list for the SimpleAuction constructor, as mentioned previously, there are two of them. the first one (beneficiaryAccount) should be set to context.sender (the caller's NEAR account id). the second one (biddingTime) is provided as a createAuction() parameter.
+Look at the parameter list for the SimpleAuction constructor, as mentioned previously, there are two of them. the first one (beneficiaryAccount) should be set to context.sender (the caller's NEAR account id). the second one (biddingTime) is provided as a createAuction() parameter.

 STEP 1 : pass the appropriate values as parameters.